 The first step in fighting for custody in Michigan is determining if there is an established custodial environment with one parent or both parents.
 An established custodial environment is defined as:

 If over an appreciable time the child naturally looks to the custodian in that environment for guidance, discipline, the necessities of life, and parental comfort.
 The age of the child, the physical environment, and the inclination of the custodian and the child as to permanency of the relationship shall also be considered.
 See.
 (MCLA 722.27(1).

 In simple terms, if the child has been living with one parent for a while, that parent will have an established custodial environment.
-As a general rule, courts are reluctant to remove a child from an established custodial environment.
+As a general rule, courts are reluctant to remove a child from an established custodial environment when reviewing custody in Michigan.
 After determining if an established custodial environment exists, the courts will look at the best interest of the child(ren).

-- The Second step in evaluating a contested custody case in Michigan is to consider the best interest of the minor child.
+The second step for fighting for custody in Michigan is to consider the best interest of the minor child.

 Michigan adopted the Child Custody Act to require courts to consider the “best interest of the child” in child custody disputes.
-The courts evaluate and sum the following factors when determining what is in the best interest of a child:
+Cases involving child custody in Michigan require the courts evaluate and sum the following factors when determining what is in the best interest of a child:

 (a) The love, affection, and other emotional ties existing between the parties involved and the child;

 (b) The capacity and disposition of the parties involved to give love, affection, guidance, and continuation of the educating and raising the child in its religion or creed, if any;

 (c) The capacity and disposition of the parties involved to provide the child with food, clothing, medical and other remedial care;